-The term “artificial intelligence” encompasses a range of technologies, from simple robotic process automation (RPA) to robotics to deep neural networks that find hidden insights in big data.
-Together, they possess the capability of transforming the healthcare industry, at every level.
-When you research healthcare AI, the sheer number and variety of potential applications quickly become apparent.
-Drug development, personalized medicine, predictive analytics, robot-assisted surgery – all these will benefit from advances in AI.
-But perhaps the biggest benefit and biggest change will be the automation of administrative tasks that accompany every step of the healthcare journey.
-Deployment of AI in these areas is fiscally realistic, currently achievable, and will bring an enormous boost to the productivity of health systems and every healthcare worker.
+The term “artificial intelligence” encompasses a range of technologies, from robotic process automation (RPA) to machine learning to deep neural networks that find hidden insights in big data.
+Together, these technologies can transform the healthcare industry at every level.
+The many and varied potential applications that would benefit from advances in AI include drug development, personalized medicine, predictive analytics and robot-assisted surgery.
+But perhaps the most significant benefit and biggest change will be the automation of the administrative tasks that accompany every step of the healthcare journey.
+Deployment of AI in all of these areas is fiscally realistic, currently achievable and will boost enormously the productivity of health systems and every healthcare worker.

 Automation and AI will change how we work

 Healthcare executives believe that if fully automated data processes replaced manual data entry, each worker would save 93 minutes every day.
 Instead of replacing jobs, machines will be working alongside humans in an “augmented workforce.”
 Intelligent automation will take on many of the repetitive workflows in the hospital, freeing human employees to tackle jobs that need a human touch.
-Healthcare employees will be able to focus on negotiating contracts, managing complex denials, communicating with patients, direct patient care, and other high-level strategic initiatives.
-And AI will still be there to help with these administrative tasks as well, working alongside healthcare employees, providing key data exactly when it's needed – generating insights to help them work smarter, and checking for errors throughout their daily work.
+Healthcare employees will be able to focus on negotiating contracts, managing complex denials, communicating with patients, providing direct patient care and tackling other high-level strategic initiatives.
+And AI will help with these administrative tasks as well, working alongside healthcare employees to provide key data exactly when it's needed, generate insights to help them work smarter and check for errors throughout their daily work.

 As an example, let’s examine denials management.
-The majority of denials management can already be automated, including correct errors and resubmitting, reducing the need for human involvement.
-But for those denied claims that AI can’t handle, the denial gets sent to a human employee.
-But AI’s role doesn’t stop there: when it alerts the human employee to the problem, it can also provide key data points, errors that were already checked, or estimate what the problem is, greatly reducing the time needed to address the issue.
-If the same problem seems to happen over and over again, AI can catch that too, providing insight into a common problem that a human can fix on the front end, stopping that error from ever happening again.
-From start to finish, whether or not a human employee is involved, artificial intelligence can make the entire denials management workflow smarter and more efficient from start to finish.
+Most denials management processes can already be automated, including correcting errors and resubmitting claims, reducing the need for human involvement to only the denied claims AI can’t handle.
+Even then, when it alerts the human employee to the problem, it can also provide key data points, point out errors that were already checked and estimate what the problem is, greatly reducing the time needed to address the issue.
+If the same problem happens repeatedly, AI can catch that and provide insight into the common problem so a human can fix it on the front end, stopping that error from happening again.
+Artificial intelligence can make the entire denials management workflow smarter and more efficient from start to finish.
 And this type of adaptation can occur for thousands of workflows in the hospital.
 AI can be a tool, an assistant, a peer or even a manager of processes, opening every job to the positive impact of artificial intelligence.
 From the surgeon choosing surgical supplies using predictive analytics to the revenue cycle manager overseeing claims automations, all employees will need to evolve with the changing workplace.

 The augmented workforce of the future is coming.
-Automation and AI may not be eliminating jobs in the traditional sense, but it will change them.
+Automation and AI may not eliminate jobs, but they will change them.
 The industry needs to prepare for these changes to fully realize the benefits of artificial intelligence and care for patients and employees.

-As health systems look at how to adopt widespread AI, they need to be simultaneously thinking about how this will change their enterprise.
+As health systems consider widespread adoption of AI, they need to be simultaneously thinking about how it will change their enterprise.
 Without addressing both the technology and the workers, they won’t be able to fully realize the benefits of the transformative technologies.
 Having an effective change management strategy is very important for the long-term success of a healthcare system, and implementing AI can help lead to a more efficient strategy.

 The future of work has already begun

-Automation and AI are already being adopted throughout the healthcare industry and the hospitals themselves.
-As these technologies irreversibly change the workplace, it’s up to all of us to ensure that they’re deployed responsibly and create a future of work that is better and brighter for everyone — employees, providers, payers and patients.
+Automation and AI are already being adopted throughout health systems.
+As these technologies irreversibly change the workplace, it’s up to all of us to ensure they’re deployed responsibly and create a future of work that is better and brighter for everyone — employees, providers, payers and patients.

-At Olive, we are shaping the future of work at health systems across the country with AI.
-Our solutions, Olive Works and Olive Helps, are automating work and delivering efficiencies that improve the workplace and reduce costs throughout the system.
+At Olive, we are shaping the future of work at health systems across the country with AI solutions that automate work, deliver efficiencies and reduce costs throughout the system.
 And because connectivity is needed — 68% of healthcare employees logged into multiple systems during the pandemic to track patient data — Olive is creating AI-powered hospitals where AI seamlessly works behind the scenes to connect the enterprise, providing value and insights across the entire healthcare system while reducing burnout and saving valuable time for employees.